WhiskyDev/whiskydev.github.io/_posts/2017-04-25-May-Tasting-Bruichladdich.md

     desc: Whisky Tasting
 ---

+**This event has passed.
+See the announcement for our [most recent event](/most-recent/)**

 Do you have a sense of curiosity and a thirst for understanding?
 Join us at our next tasting on **May 13th @ 7pm** as we check out Bruichladdich, from the island of Islay.

 If you have attended any of our previous tastings, you know it’s a good time.

 Tickets go on sale this **Friday, April 28th at 8am**, and will be available through our our [Tickets page][1].
 Tickets have sold out in less than a day, so be sure to get yours.